ApiLogicServer/Docs/docs/Project-Structure.md

 ### 3. Launch Configurations

 These are created so you can run the API Logic Server, run tests, etc.  You should not need to modify these, but you may wish to extend them.

+Note the file that starts the project is `api_logic_server_run.py`, which obtains arguments from `config.py` and environmental variables.

 &nbsp;